 - Remember that your final status will be clarified only after opening a file with the Customs Authority.
 We recommend that you NOT ship a container from abroad before there is a final decision about your status.

-To convert your foreign driver’s license to an Israeli driver’s license, you will need to take a Mivchan Shlita, a practical driving test.
+To convert your foreign driver’s license to an Israeli driver’s license, you may need to take a Mivchan Shlita, a practical driving test.
 The conversion process entails obtaining a Tofes Yarok (green form) from an optometrist approved by the Ministry of Transport, visits to your family doctor and your local Misrad Harishui and taking at least one lesson with a driving instructor before taking the actual driving test.

 The total cost of this process is approximately 1,100 NIS.